HALF PRICE BATTERY REPLACEMENT

 Customer Review: S Tiberius

 Accidents happen - you find yourself stuck in a position where you’re in desperate need of iPhone repair in Mississauga or Toronto and you don’t know where to go.
-Whether you’ve dropped your phone in water or if it accidentally fell out of your pocket when getting out of your car.
+Whether you’ve dropped your iphone in water or if it accidentally fell out of your pocket when getting out of your car.
 We get it because we’ve all been there!
 Here at The TechKnow Space, we have over 10 years of iPhone repair experience under our belts and we’re exactly what you’ve been looking for.